xcart/xcart-docs/_pages/devs_en/changing_store_logic/shipping_modifications.md

 ![store-setup-shipping.png]({{site.baseurl}}/attachments/ref_TVWpzWfL/store-setup-shipping.png)

 {% note Note %}
-Icon of shippin carrier in admin area is defined by the `skins/admin/modules/XCExample/ShippingDemo/method_icon.jpg` image.
+Icon of shipping carrier in admin area is defined by the `skins/admin/modules/XCExample/ShippingDemo/method_icon.jpg` image.
 If you create similar `method_icon.jpg` file in your module, it will be picked up automatically.
 {% endnote %}

 Shipping method that will be shown to customers is created by this piece of YAML file: